ScooloV/bbpedia/docs/death_zone/a_load_of_balls.md

 has broken the egg and the creature inside bursts forth and savages them, causing the player to be immediately Knocked Down.
-When a player is Knocked Down in this way, you may apply a +1 modifierr to either the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+When a player is Knocked Down in this way, you may apply a +1 modifier to either the Armour roll or Injury roll.
+This modifier may be applied after the roll has been made.

-\(5\) SPITEFUL SPRITE BALL *Athel Loren is a magical realm,* *home to all manner of forest spirits.* *Some are ancient and powerful,* *manifesting themselves as mighty* *Treemen or Treekin.
+\(5\) SPITEFUL SPRITE BALL *Athel Loren is a magical realm, home to all manner of forest spirits.* *Some are ancient and powerful, manifesting themselves as mighty* *Treemen or Treekin.
 Others are young* *and mischievous creatures that revel* *in tormenting others.
 Amongst the* *most troublesome are the diminutive* *Spites and Sprites;
 small faery-like* *creatures that swarm and buzz in* *huge numbers